Best Banana Cake Recipe

 Remove the baked cake from the oven and set it on a wire rack to cool completely.
 While it’s cooling, make the cream cheese frosting!

-To make it: Beat together butter and cream cheese until smooth.
-Add vanilla and 2 cups of powdered sugar and beat (starting on low speed and increasing to medium-high) until smooth.
+To make it: beat the butter and cream cheese together until smooth.
+Then, add the vanilla and 2 cups of powdered sugar and beat (starting on low speed and increasing to medium-high) until smooth.
 Add up to ½ cup more powdered sugar until you reach a spreadable, but thick consistency.

 How to make cream cheese frosting for the best banana cake recipe!